-What is Herceptin® ? (trastuzumab)
+What is Herceptin® (trastuzumab)?

-What is the active ingredient in Herceptin?
+What are the active ingredients in Herceptin?

-The active ingredient in Herceptin is trastuzumab, a monoclonal antibody which blocks the HER2 receptor.1
+The active ingredient in Herceptin is trastuzumab.1

 How does trastuzumab work?